mengchaoheng/PINDI/README.md

 ## Flight-controller source code
 More details can be found in `/source_code_patch/readme.md` or in the `df-1.12.3` branch of the [DFUAV project](https://github.com/mengchaoheng/DuctedFanUAV-Autopilot).
 This paper conducted multiple experiments, with each experiment's ulg file recording detailed contents, including code version, parameter changes, and system response.
 Open-source tools [flight_review](https://github.com/PX4/flight_review) can also be applied to analyze the flight logs.
 The detailed implementation process and parameter settings of all experiments are provided in [setting file](settings.md).
+It is strongly recommended to follow the steps in the video provided in the next section to perform the simulation ([simulation](https://www.youtube.com/watch?v=I5hA-lxqYqc) and [real-world flight test videos](https://www.youtube.com/watch?v=hm1Drz4iPa8)).
+After obtaining the data, running the related MATLAB files can reproduce the results of the paper.

 Compiling the code and running the software-in-the-loop simulation is straightforward: